boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 ```

 Note: all possible commands are supported on the corresponding item types, e.g. `on`, `off`, `up`, `down`, `play`, `pause`, `stop`, etc.
-For more details, see the individual item type sub-sections under [Items](docs/usage/items/index.md)
+For more details, see the individual item type sub-sections under {OpenHAB::Core::Items}

 ### Send a Command to an Item Only When Its State is Different